 Pre-press to ensure you have a perfect flat surface.
 You owe it to your transfer.

-However, a good rule of thumb is to pre-press for at least 5 seconds.
-Some people in some places will need to press for up to 20 seconds.
+However, a good rule of thumb is to pre-press for 3 to 5 seconds.
+Though some people in some places will need to press for 15+ seconds.

 The time you pre-press depends a bit on the humidity levels of your area – as alluded to above.
 If you are in an area of high humidity, like Florida or California then you will probably need to press longer.